leetcode-python-java/leetcode-python-java/README.md

   end
 end
 ```
-Now puma has been started successfully running your app (instance of YourProject::Application).
+Now puma has been started successfully with your app (instance of YourProject::Application) running.